Orphan Pages: The Silent Indexing Killer

 An operational SEO article from an Australian webmaster

 Most SEO teams worry about errors they can see: 404s, redirects, Core Web Vitals.
+These issues are visible, measurable, and easy to prioritise.
+Structural problems are not.

 Orphan pages are different.